Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Related Work

 GPU vendors and research groups have developed libraries of optimized routines to implement each layer of DNNs.
 Perhaps the fastest library for NVIDIA GPUs is cuDNN \cite{CUDNN:2017}.
 The cuDNN library provides several implementations of DNN convolution.

-A function is provided to query the about library which of the several implementations of a given layer is likely to be fastest for inputs of a given dimension.
-In contrast we solve for the global optimal layer selection, taking into account data format conversion costs.
+A function is provided to query the library at runtime to heuristically select the method to implement a given layer given the input parameters.
+In contrast, we solve for the global optimal layer selection, taking into account data layout transformation costs.
 We also measure profile layer execution times rather than relying on estimated values.
+The cuDNN approach is equivalent to applying our \emph{local optimal} heuristic without fixing the data layout.

 TensorFlow XLA is a domain-specific compiler for linear algebra computations which has been applied to DNNs \cite{Dean:2017}.
 Compared to simply invoking primitive functions from a high-level deep learning framework, XLA allows a stand-alone C/C++ code base to be generated to implement a DNN.
 XLA can eliminate intermediate storage buffers and fuse adjacent layers.